New MICC Academy underpins command transformation

 |0

-This work, New MICC Academy underpins command transformation, by Ben Gonzales, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, New MICC Academy underpins command transformation, by Ryan Mattox, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT

-Note: Editor's note: This is the first article in a series on the MICC's efforts to improve its business processes.
-New program reintroduces career series to command.